 In programming, the Business Logic Layer (BLL) serves as an intermediary for data exchange between the presentation layer and the Data Access Layer (DAL).
 The Business Logic Layer handles the business rules, calculations, and logic within an application which dictate how it behaves.
 That is, the BLL determines how data from the database is used and what it can and cannot do within the application itself.

-In this way, the Business Logic Layer manages communication between the database and the presentation layer – sometimes referred to as the end-user interface.
-It forms part of the multi-tier architecture of software engineering where various functions are physically separated.
+In this way, the business logic layer manages communication between the database and the presentation layer – sometimes referred to as the end-user interface.
+It forms part of the multitier architecture of software engineering where various functions are physically separated.

 Separation typically involves functions assigned to one of three layers:

-- User Interface Layer (UI) – where all presentation and user interaction occurs.
+- User interface (UI) layer – where all presentation and user interaction occurs.
 Data is displayed to the user.
 The user sends and also receives data.

-- Business Logic Layer (BLL) – as we have noted, the BLL deals with application processing and coordinates the flow of data between the UI and DAL.
+- Business logic layer (BLL) – as we have noted, the BLL deals with application processing and coordinates the flow of data between the UI and DAL.

-- Data Access Layer (DAL) – or the layer where data management takes place.
+- Data access layer (DAL) – or the layer where data management takes place.
 In most cases, this is via a web service or database.

 Both the UI and DAL are relatively easy to define and understand.
 However, there is less clarity on what constitutes a BLL.
 As a result, many businesses (including Apple and Microsoft) exclude the BLL from their applications entirely and have UI code communicate directly with the DAL.

 In coding, this leads to what is colloquially called the “Fat Controller”.
 This describes a controller with domain logic servicing too many requests.
 In turn, controller logic becomes overly complex and too dependent on domain concepts.
 Ultimately, this complexity makes code maintenance difficult.